 The answer is one of simple common sense.
 The lords who acted as patrons of the acting companies that would be using these theaters to make a living for themselves knew that they could not be seen, whether by the public, by the City officials, by the clergy, even by some other members of the Privy Council, to be as heavily involved in the creation of these theaters as they must have been.
 They could not be seen to be acting either singly or in unholy concert with each other, with their actors, or with the entrepreneurs who built the theaters.
 They certainly understood this, and so did their clients.

 Sussex’s rivalry with Leicester went deep.
-Years earlier, when Leicester’s father, the Duke of Northumberland, was making his power grab at King Edward’s Court, he had promoted his son while shoving Sussex aside.
+Years earlier, when Leicester’s father, the Duke of Northumberland, was making his power grab under Edward VI, he had promoted his son while shoving Sussex aside.
 Now that Sussex was Leicester’s equal, or greater, in prestige, he was not about to allow his old rival to continue to control the office that was his by right of long tradition.

 By 1576, Sussex was already pushing for a marriage between Elizabeth and the French Prince.
 Once negotiations began, the right atmosphere would have to be provided by the Lord Chamberlain.
 Sophisticated entertainment would be a necessity for the process of wooing both Elizabeth and the French into an alliance that, Sussex believed, would diminish the threat of war with Spain.
 The French Court was used to sophisticated plays.
 Such plays would have to be provided and the acting companies would need places to rehearse and test their plays with real audiences.
 This at any rate would have been the argument as presented to the Queen.
 And, although Leicester was dead set again the French marriage, he had his own reasons for seeing a commercial stage established in London, if only to benefit the company that wore his livery.
 If somehow Leicester’s Men got elbowed out of the use of a yearround theater space in London, they might not need his services any longer.
 So whether or not he cared a fig for drama, Leicester had to show support for the Stage for political reasons.

 In addition there were at least three or four others on the Privy Council who were interested in having commercial theaters run, or at least managed, by the Court.
-Lords Charles Howard and Henry Hunsdon were both deputies of Sussex in his office as Chamberlain (Chambers 2.92-3); all three, Sussex, Howard, and Hunsdon, were closely related to each other through their descent from the 2nd Duke of Norfolk, while Howard was Hunsdon’s son-in-law (he was married to his daughter).
+Lords Henry Hunsdon and his son-in-law Lord Charles Howard were both deputies of Sussex in his office as Chamberlain (Chambers 2.92-3); all three, Sussex, Howard, and Hunsdon, were closely related to each other through their descent from the 2nd Duke of Norfolk, while Howard was Hunsdon’s son-in-law (he was married to his daughter).
 The three were also related to the young Earl of Oxford, who, although he was not on the Privy Council was the patron of another acting company and was involved in organizing entertainments for Court holidays.

 The all-important playbook

 So why 1576?
 Why was it this year rather than another that this coalition of privy councillors, actors, and tradesmen lauched these theaters?
-Why not a year earlier or a year later?
 What was it about 1576 that made that the right moment for launching something that must have taken months, perhaps years, of planning?
 It must be that what was needed to make the move was finally in place.

 Well, we do know of one early playwright, although he certainly didn’t consider himself a professional.
-The Earl of Oxford, later termed by Francis Meres as ‘best for comedy,” having spent most of 1575 soaking up the theater traditions of Florence and Venice, was on his way home right at the time that Burbage signed the lease on the Shoreditch property.
+The Earl of Oxford, described in the ’90s as ‘best for comedy,” having spent most of 1575 soaking up the theater traditions of Florence and Venice, was on his way home right at the time that Burbage signed the lease on the Shoreditch property.
 Oxford had personal connections to both theater locations, the Holywell property that Burbage had just acquired and the complex of apartments in Blackfriars that Farrant was planning to turn into a theater for his children’s company.

 By breaking with his wife and her family upon his arrival and moving to a location in Broad Street, not far from the theater inns on Bishopsgate and Burbage’s Theater at Norton Folgate, Oxford freed himself for the kind of writing that both these theaters were going to need.
 As for issues of authorship, such problems were probably never even considered.
 For decades, no one but the actors was the slightest bit interested in who wrote the plays.

-So it was during the 1580s that, like the little blade of green grass that forces its way through a crack in the cement sidewalk in the heart of a modern city, the spirit of merry-making, of political discourse, of social protest, found its difficult path, in almost total silence, through whatever cracks it could find in the great stone blocks of political repression and religious paranoia that stood in its way, to manifest, seemingly from out of nowhere, as both a viable entertainment industry and the voice of the people.
+So it was during the 1580s that, like the little blade of green grass that forces its way through a crack in the cement sidewalk in the heart of a modern city, the spirit of merry-making, of political discourse, of social protest, found its way, in almost total silence, through whatever cracks it could find in the great stone blocks of political repression and religious paranoia, to manifest, seemingly from out of nowhere, as first, a viable entertainment industry and second, the vox populi, the voice of the people.

 How on earth did this happen?
 Let’s find out.